ektasahtia-ai/leetcode-solutions/README.md

 Welcome to my LeetCode Solutions Repository!

-This repository contains my solutions to LeetCode problems in:
+This repository contains all my solutions to LeetCode problems in:

 - C++
 - Python